informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 ```

 #### Relay Paths
-The realyer may be configured to relay between some application ports, over a number of connections and channels, in unidirectional or bidirectional mode.
+The relayer may be configured to relay between some application ports, over a number of connections and channels, in unidirectional or bidirectional mode.

 ```$xslt
 [[connections]]